deutsia/deutsia-radio/README.md

 ## 📦 Requirements
 - Android 7.0 (API 24) or higher
 - **For Tor:** [Orbot](https://guardianproject.info/apps/org.torproject.android/) Note: You can also use Invizible Pro or other Android apps that allow Tor proxy (non-vpn) implementation.
 Using Tor as a full device VPN will make I2P streaming almost impossible due to its latency.
-Using Tor a proxy integrates with the app better and allows for a seperate full device VPN to run in the background if desired.
+Using Tor as a proxy integrates with the app better and allows for a seperate full device VPN to run in the background if desired.
 - **For I2P:** [I2P Android](https://geti2p.net/en/download)

 ---